linde641/Trading/README.md

 Note: a lot of the api requests result in a boatload of handler calls, and these are usually accompanied by an end message call of some sort (ex. accountDownloadEnded).
 Probably should be using this feature.
 Could make an array of booleans to show which msgs are currently active or something.

-should make getter/setter for trade.contract since I have it as a field and also contained within trade.position.
-Then I can change that without changing the code that accesses the contract.
--Update 7/2/16
-Done.
-Should do this for most fields at least in Trade class. set the fields private to find all usages because it will cause errors.

 Maybe the map from orderID to tickerID should use permID instead of orderID so it is the same between sessions.
 Still need to initialize this map though.
 This would make it easier because then I can initialize the map using permIDs as the keys while I’m reading in the watchList.
 Or, do I really even need to be holding order data once the orders have cleared?
 Because then I have positions, rather than orders.
 So maybe I just need a list of open orders, but these will almost never be open for more than a few seconds at a time.
 -Update 7/2/16